13 Cheap & Good Food Near Johor Bahru Checkpoint

 Tel: +60 13-744 0089

-Mamak are Malaysians with Tamil Muslim origin.
-Mamak stall offers different varieties of roti canai, nasi lemak, maggi goreng (Fried Maggi Noodles), masala and many more.
-In Reaz Corner (just few steps away from Salahuddin Bakery), they offers great mamak dishes for over 30 years.
+Mamak are Malaysians with Tamil Muslim roots.
+A Mamak stall offers a variety of roti canai, nasi lemak, maggi goreng (Fried Maggi Noodles), masala and more.
+In 30-year-old Reaz Corner (just a few steps away from Salahuddin Bakery), great Mamak dishes can be expected.

-Although their signature dish is nasi briyani Bombay, many come for their roti canai and masala for breakfast.
+Although their signature dish is nasi briyani Bombay, many come here for their roti canai and masala.
 They have many regular patrons dropping by for breakfast before going to work.
-With RM1.00, you will get a plain roti canai (roti kosong) and RM3.00 for their Tosai Masala.
-Customers will order and enjoy the food first and only pay when you are leaving.
-This is how most of the mamak stall works in Malaysia.
+With RM1.00, you can get a plain roti canai (roti kosong); and with RM3.00, their Tosai Masala.
+Customers will order and enjoy the food first, and pay when they are ready to leave.
+This is how most of the mamak stalls work in Malaysia.

-Born in Malaysia, Hazel loves to travel and soaked herself with enrich cultures and food.
+Born in Malaysia, Hazel loves to travel and immerse herself in different cultures and food.
 Follow her food adventures on her blog.

 Let’s build a food community that helps to update the food news online!
 Simply comment below if there’s any changes or additional info to the stalls listed above.
 We will verify and update from our side.
 Thanks in advance!